syncfusion-content/angular-docs/angular/BulletGraph/Getting-started.md

 ## Configure the routes for the Router

-Before adding router configuration for above created ejBulletgraph component, we recommend you to go through the [Angular Routing](https://angular.io/docs/ts/latest/guide/router.html) configuration to get the deeper knowledge about Angular routing.
+Before adding router configuration for above created ejBulletGraph component, we recommend you to go through the [Angular Routing](https://angular.io/docs/ts/latest/guide/router.html) configuration to get the deeper knowledge about Angular routing.

 * Now, we are going to configure the route navigation link for created bullet graph sample in `src/app.component.html` file.